factopolis/factopolis/content/claims/travel-ban-rollout-smooth/_index.md

 ---
-title: Travel Ban Rollout Was Smooth
+title: Travel ban rollout was smooth
 summary: The rollout was chaotic.
 checks:
   - checker: new-york-times